 Applications already exist to automate admissions and discharge from a hospital.
 Now those capabilities and services are also accessible through smartphones and tablet applications.
 This is supported by a network infrastructure that is always available, offering reliable and effective solutions for real-time connectivity for patients, care givers and other relevant parties.
 This intelligent connectivity becomes the indispensable and a common link in your organization.

-Calls to the healthcare team made by the patient will be better qualified, so the team can prioritize its interventions such as a call for a glass of water, call for assistance for pain, dizziness, or distress.
+By qualifying the patient calls to the healthcare team, caregivers can prioritize their interventions such as a call for a glass of water, call for assistance for pain, dizziness, or distress.

-Plus, communication devices will transform the way patients interact with hospital staff:
+This will transform the way in which patients interact with staff:

 • Real-time feedback of information